Janudis/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
 In this project, i will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, i will then try out your model on images of German traffic signs.
+After the model is trained, i will then try out my model on images of German traffic signs.

 The Project
 ---